-Nr Component Name Description C1 App Component Root component of the application defined in the app.module.ts file and bootstrapped to the main.ts file to start the application.
+Nr Component Name Description C1 App Component The application's root component is defined in the app.module.ts file and bootstrapped to the main.ts file to start the application.
 It acts as a container for all other components in the application.
-C2 Menu Provides a menu in the application to navigate through the various features.
-It appears on the left-hand side in the UI and has buttons for navigation through components. С3 Plant Implements the navigation to select the specific plant described in the application and provides buttons to navigate through the various embedded components.
+C2 Menu It provides a menu in the application to navigate through the various features.
+It appears on the left-hand side of the UI and has buttons for navigation through components.
+C3 Plant Implements the navigation to select the specific plant described in the application and provides buttons to navigate through the various embedded components.
 C4 Plant Details Implements the information about a specific plant and contains an array of objects, which saves information about the specific plant.
 Each object in the array contains properties that describe the plant.
 The main array of the plant has further arrays embedded inside, with similar properties describing the processes/stations inside a plant.
-C5 Checklist Implements the checklist with a navigation pane to move to different nodes inside the checklist.
+C5 Checklist Implements the checklist with a navigation pane to move to dif- ferent nodes inside the checklist.
 It has a JSON implementation that contains the description and other relevant information about each node in the checklist.
 C6 Graph Implements the plotting of graphs in the application with the Charts js library.
 It allows users to plot data from an uploaded CSV-file.
 C7 Treeview Implements the tree view of available or used processes.
-Furthermore, it implements the domain-specific knowledge of those processes or related tools in form of so-called cards.
-C8 Info Implements a card that displays specific text information regarding a particular process in the plant.
+Fur- thermore, it implements the domain-specific knowledge of those processes or related tools in so-called cards.
+C8 Info Implements a card that displays specific text information regard- ing a particular process in the plant.
 C9 Navigation Header component, which implements the logo and name of the application folder and providing the relative paths to the corresponding documents.
 The new instance will automatically be displayed in the UI after recompiling.
-Furthermore, the button Knowledge base (Figure 7, blue box) contains specific knowledge about each resource.
+Furthermore, the button Knowledge base(Figure 7, blue box) contains specific knowledge about each resource.